cartheur/david-headroom/README.md

 ## What does the face look like now?

-Below is a figure of the face as it currently is oriented on a platform.
+Below is a figure of the face as it currently is oriented on a platform that has been previously developed.

 ![Animated face today](/face/animated-face.jpg "Necessary-face")